The Official Web Site of Author Robert Stanek

 Where Legends Live & Stories Breathe

 Robert Stanek is the author of more than 250 books, written over the past 35 years.
-He is widely credited with transforming Microsoft Press from a company its readers swore published books in a foreign language called Microsoftese into one praised for publishing in plain language.
-His words eventually became the plain language style of Microsoft itself, forming the foundation of millions of training courses and college classes.
-With works translated into 57 languages and counting, Robert is one of the top authors in the world.
+He is widely credited with transforming Microsoft Press from a company its readers swore published books in a foreign language called "Microsoftese" into one praised for publishing in clear, plain language.
+His writing became the foundation of training courses, college classes, leadership programs, shaping the plain-language style used by Microsoft and many others.

 Celebrating author Robert Stanek and his books